 What struck me was that, although there was a slight whisper of nostalgic "me and you baby" romantic emotional energy and memories involved, the Gratitude and Devotion I was swept up in those moments wasn't really that at all.

-The Being whose embrace and understanding made my heart sing "I want to stop and thank you, Baby" was none other than the Beloved that evoked the mystical poetry of Rumi and Hafiz.
+The Being whose embrace and understanding made my heart sing "I want to stop and thank you, Baby" was none other than the same Beloved that evoked the mystical poetry of Rumi and Hafiz.
 In my heart of hearts I was embracing, and being embraced, by the One Love that permeates heaven and earth!
-Awash In Love, Ecstatic, I was one of those freakin' Mystics!
+Awash In Love, tearfully Ecstatic in those moments, I was One of those Freakin' Mystics!

-I guess that blows my cover as a staid and solid practitioner of Mindfulness, huh?
+I guess that blows my cover as a stable, staid and solid practitioner of Mindfulness, huh?

-Although it is true that the Practice for me has focused on the teachings and meditative disciplines of the Buddhist tradition for well over forty years now, I am well aware that it is not the only path to the Realization of the Sacred.
-One of the very first quotes from Gandhi that I read that day long ago was a response to the question, "Are you a Hindu?"
+Although it is true that the Practice for me has primarily focused on the teachings and meditative disciplines of the Buddhist tradition for the better part of forty years now, I am well aware that Buddhism it is not the only path to the Realization of the Sacred.
+One of the first quotes from Gandhi that I read that day long ago was a response to the question, "Are you a Hindu?"
 Gandhiji replied, "Yes I am.
-I am also a Muslim, a Buddhist, a Christian, and a Jew.”
+I am also a Christian, a Muslim, a Buddhist and a Jew.”

 I got goosebumps.
-That statement Presented a Truth that resonated with something deep inside me.
-I've been exploring that for a long, long time.
+For me, that statement held a Truth that I've been exploring for a long, long time.

-Over the years, I've studied the scriptures of the world's religions, participated in rituals, and investigated a variety of techniques.
+Over the years, I've studied the scriptures of the world's religions, participated in their rituals and services, and investigated a variety of spiritual techniques.
 I've blissed out on the Bhakti of Kirtan Practice.
-I've danced with Sufi's.
-Done psychedelic sweat lodges.
+I've danced with Sufi's, done psychedelics and sweat lodges.
 I've had my moments with Jesus as well.
-I am deeply grateful to have experienced the One Love in a number of Peak Experiences, Big Ones and Little Ones, over the years.
+I am deeply grateful to have experienced the One Love in a number of Peak Experiences, big Ones and little Ones, over the years.

 Yet, I've found that the Peak Moments are just that.
-They are moments. (occasionally strung out like the jewels of a necklace over the course of hours and hours) Although one can be launched into personal experiences of the Divine, of Eternity, of Perfection, of Boundless Love and Absolute Truth, they are just moments, wonderful places to visit -- but. being serious about this Bodhisattva thing, I wouldn't want to live there -- even if I could.
+They are moments.
+Although one can be launched into personal experiences of the Divine, of Eternity, of Perfection, of Boundless Love and Absolute Truth, they are just moments, wonderful places to visit -- but. being serious about this Bodhisattva thing, I wouldn't want to live there -- even if I could.